 At age 13, Faganel won his first competition; he received first prize in the international competition Alpe Adria "Alfredo Marcosig" in Italy at age 15.
 In addition to winning three other international competitions, including the International Cello Competition “Antonio Janigro” in Croatia, he won the American String Teacher’s Association Competition in California and the Slovenian National Competition as a soloist and with piano trio.
 In 1997 he was named “Young Musician of the Year“ in Slovenia.
 The following year he won a national competition to represent Slovenia at the European Broadcasting Union - Eurovision Competition in Lisbon, Portugal.

 Gal grew up in a musical family and announced the desire to play cello at age three.
 When he was eight years old he began studying cello in his native Slovenia.
 He continued his studies in Croatia, where his appearance in an international competition led to an invitation and a full-tuition scholarship to study at the University of Southern California in Los Angeles.
 His university studies culminated ten years later with a Doctor of Musical Arts degree.
 His mentors include Eleonore Schoenfeld, Nathaniel Rosen, Daniel Rothmuller, Peter Marsh, and Dobrila Berković-Magdalenić.
-He collaborated with and learned from many renowned conductors and soloists, including Sergiu Comissiona, Zubin Mehta, Lionel Friend, Carl St. Clair, Yo-Yo Ma, Lynn Harrel, Midori Goto, Isaac Stern, Joshua Bell, Itzak Perlman, and Pavel Vernikov.
+He collaborated with and learned from many renowned conductors and soloists, including Sergiu Comissiona, Zubin Mehta, Lionel Friend, Carl St. Clair, Yo-Yo Ma, Lynn Harrel, Midori Goto, Isaac Stern, Joshua Bell, Itzak Perlman, Pavel Vernikov, and Simon Trpčeski.